-- Explain to students that they will be reflecting in their journals on their experiences from the past year, both the good and the bad, and offering their expert advice for how to cultivate a positive learning environment.
+Invite students to reflect in their journals on their experiences from the past year, both the good and the bad, and offer their expert advice for how to cultivate a positive learning environment.
 Model risk-taking by sharing your own response to each of the following questions.
-Tell students that you will collect their responses at the end of the reflection time, and their responses will not be shared with classmates unless they choose to share them.
+Tell students that you will collect their responses at the end of the reflection time.
+Assure them their responses will not be shared with classmates unless they choose to share them.

-- Depending on how much time you have, ask for volunteers to share their response to the first question.
+If time allows, ask for volunteers to share their response to the first question.
 Be mindful of the unique vulnerability involved when sharing personal experiences before you and your students have engaged in classroom contracting and relationship building.
 If you don’t have any students volunteer to share, collect their responses and move on to the next activity.

-- Explain to students that for the next part of the activity, they will work in small groups to consider what advice they have for you, their teacher, and school leaders that would help to create space for their positive experiences and support them through challenging ones this year.
+Have students work in small groups to consider what advice they have for you, their teacher, and school leaders about making space for positive experiences and offering support through challenges.

-- Move students into groups of three and project the following question for them to discuss.
-They should record their ideas on a piece of paper.
-Let them know that they will be sharing their three pieces of advice with the class.
+Move students into groups of three and project the following question for them to discuss, recording their ideas on a piece of paper.
+Let students know that they will be sharing their three pieces of advice with the class.

 What three pieces of advice do you have for me, your teacher, and our school leaders to help us create a learning environment in this class and at our school that makes space for your positive experiences and supports you through any challenging ones?

-- Have each group share their words of advice with the class.
-You should take notes on their responses or assign a student notetaker.
-Use notes from this discussion as the foundation for the contracting, which will happen in the coming class periods.
+Have each group share their words of advice with the class.
+Take notes on their responses or assign a student notetaker.
+Use notes from this discussion as the foundation for a classroom contract in the coming class periods.

 Write a letter of introduction to your students to help them start to get to know you.
 In addition to sharing some of your interests, include your thoughts about the following questions: